sanskrit/learnsanskrit.org/content/guide/introduction/for-beginners.md

 Sanskrit is like a massive and beautiful forest.
 Many of the people who enter this forest get tangled in a jungle of complicated explanations.
 And a few unlucky travelers are eaten by the tigers of anxiety, boredom, doubt, and frustration.
 I created this guide to give ordinary people a clear and enjoyable path through that forest.
-With a clear path, everyone who wants to explore and savor Sanskrit can do so.

 I used to believe that grammar was the only way to learn Sanskrit.
 I now believe that most Sanskrit learners should focus on {em acquiring} Sanskrit rather than {em studying} it.
-But there will always be those who love and appreciate grammar, just as I do.
-And there is certainly a need for a resource that explains Sanskrit clearly, simply, and completely (and with some good humor).
+But there will always be people who love and appreciate grammar, just as I do.
+And there is certainly a need for a resource that explains Sanskrit clearly, simply, and completely.

 I dedicate this guide to my grandparents: B. Raghavachari, Mohana Raghavachari, the late S. Rangaswamy, and the late Malathi Rangaswamy.
 I also decidate it to